Floer trajectories and stabilizing divisors: Introduction

 \section{Introduction}

-The Floer cohomology associated to a generic time-dependent Hamiltonian on a compact symplectic manifold is a version of Morse cohomology for the symplectic action functional on the loop space \cite{floer:symp}.
-The cochains in this theory are formal combinations of fixed points of the time-one Hamiltonian flow while the coboundary operator counts Hamiltonian-perturbed pseudoholomorphic cylinders.
-When well-defined, Floer cohomology is independent of the choice of Hamiltonian and can be used to estimate the number of fixed points as in the conjecture of Arnol\cprime d.
+The Floer cohomology associated to a generic time-dependent Hamiltonian on a compact symplectic manifold is a version of Morse cohomology for the symplectic action functional on the space of paths between two Lagrangians \cite{floer:lag}, \cite{floer:symp}.
+The cochains in this theory are formal combinations of Hamiltonian trajectories connecting the Lagrangians while the coboundary operator counts Hamiltonian-perturbed pseudoholomorphic strips.
+When well-defined, Floer cohomology is independent of the choice of Hamiltonian and can be used to estimate the number of intersection points as in the conjecture of Arnol\cprime d.

-In order to construct the theory one must compactify the moduli spaces of Floer trajectories by allowing pseudoholomorphic spheres, and unfortunately because of the multiple cover problem these moduli spaces can never be made regular in certain circumstances.
+In order to construct the theory one must compactify the moduli spaces of Floer trajectories by allowing pseudoholomorphic disks and spheres, and unfortunately because of the multiple cover problem these moduli spaces can not be made regular in general using a fixed almost complex structure.
 In algebraic geometry there is now an elegant approach to this counting issue carried out in a sequence of papers by Behrend-Manin \cite{bm:gw}, Behrend-Fantechi \cite{bf:in}, Kresch \cite{kresch:can}, and Behrend \cite{be:gw}, based on suggestions of Li-Tian \cite{litian:vir}.

-In symplectic geometry several approaches to solving these transversality issues have been proposed.
+In symplectic geometry several methods for solving these transversality issues have been described.
 An approach using Kuranishi structures is developed in Fukaya-Ono \cite{fo:arnold} and a related approach in Liu-Tian \cite{tian:floer}.
 Technical details have been further explained in Fukaya-Oh-Ohta-Ono \cite{fooo:tech} and McDuff-Wehrheim \cite{mcduff:kur}.
-A polyfold approach has been developed by Hofer-Wysocki-Zehnder \cite{ho:sc} and is being applied to Floer cohomology by Albers-Fish-Wehrheim.
+A polyfold approach has been developed by Hofer-Wysocki-Zehnder \cite{ho:sc} and is being applied to Floer cohomology by Albers-Fish-Wehrheim \cite{afw}.
 See also Pardon \cite{pardon:alg} for an algebraic approach to constructing virtual fundamental chains.
 These approaches have in common that the desired perturbed moduli space should exist {\em for abstract reasons}.